aws-amplify/amplify-studio/README.md

 ---

 ### Visit our [Documentation site](https://docs.amplify.aws/) to learn more about AWS Amplify.
-To learn more about [Amplify Studio](https://docs.amplify.aws/console) visit Studio documentation for exciting features supported
+To learn more about exciting features supported on [Amplify Studio](https://docs.amplify.aws/console) visit Studio documentation.

 ## Get started without an AWS account